kenzosion/kenzosion/README.md

 My background has helped me develop a systematic and analytical approach to problem solving.
 When working autonomously I keep current by researching and networking with peers - often discussing ideas and issues on stackoverflow and github.

 Using my broad experience I have created a range of beautifully responsive websites with the user experience a priority.
-You can view these examples on my personal [website](https://haurkang.netlify.app/).

 <br />

 ### Primary languages: